Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 In addition to proper attire, you will also have to keep quiet during your visit to the Chapel and, as mentioned above, photography is not allowed.
 In this guide full of tips for visiting the Vatican I give you some interesting recommendations.

-What you will see in the Sistine Chapel
+What will I see in the Sistine Chapel?

 The first thing that will catch your attention is that the Sistine Chapel is a large open room 40 meters long and 13 meters wide.
 Along its walls, but especially in its spectacular vault you can see more than 300 different figures represented in several frescoes that will leave you with your mouth open.

-The colorfulness, realism, proportion and perspective of the images, as well as the dynamism they convey, will captivate you from the first moment.
+The colorfulness, realism, proportion and perspective of the images, as well as the dynamism they transmit, will capture you from the first moment.
 Around the Chapel there are several benches but their use is not allowed to avoid crowds.
 Take as much time as you can to appreciate this unique work of art.

 Book your tickets to the Sistine Chapel

-How much time you need to see the Sistine Chapel
+How much time do I need to see the Sistine Chapel?

 If you have purchased tickets to the Vatican Museums and are touring them on your own, you will be able to stop a little longer, but keep in mind that seating inside the Chapel is limited so it is possible that after about 30 minutes (always depending on the number of people inside) you may be asked by security personnel to move on to the next rooms.

-You should know that even if you visit it with a guided tour, during the passage through the Chapel you will not be able to receive the instructions of the guide, as it is mandatory to remain silent, so before accessing you will be explained which are the details that are worth paying more attention to get the most out of the visit.
+You should know that even if you visit it with a guided tour, during the visit you will not be able to receive the instructions of the guide, as it is mandatory to remain silent, so before entering the Chapel they will explain to you which are the details that are worth paying more attention to in order to get the most out of the visit.

-What to see after visiting the Sistine Chapel
+What can I see after visiting the Sistine Chapel?

 Visit the dome of St. Peter's Basilica| ©Clay Banks